argonjs/design-tools/_twine/part4.md

 ```

-Using CSS styling, we can also influence how Argon treats obejcts that are in focus and those that are out of focus.
+Using CSS styling, we can also influence how Argon treats objects that are in focus and those that are out of focus.
 To style elements that are in focus, simply style the `argon-focus` class, and for those that are out of focus, use the `argon-no-focus` class.

 Add the code below and notice how in this example we make objects that are not focused notably more transparent.